Quick Summary of Saga of Tanya the Evil Episode 8

 What’s In This Post

-- Tanya Degurechaff and her battalion are in the middle of a pitched battle on the Rhine front.
+Tanya Degurechaff and her battalion are in the middle of a pitched battle on the Rhine front.
 Enemy resistance has stiffened, but Tanya’s attitude hasn’t changed.
-She urges her mages on with the same loving sarcasm she’s always used.
+She urges her mages on with her typical loving sarcasm.
 After the battle, news that Arene City, which is to their rear, has fallen to local militia.
 Tanya muses that it will be difficult to fight without the supplies that flow through that city.
 The Republic quickly sends mage reinforcements to help the local militia, forcing the empire to respond.

 The animation seems to have returned to its normal exemplary level.
 I don’t have any complaints at all about how this episode looked.

 Viktoriya Ivanovna Serebryakov seemed very disappointed when First Lieutenant Matheus Johan Weiss said he couldn’t take her place at Tanya’s side.
 It seems that though she’s lived through many battles because she’s stayed close to the Major, Viktoriya would prefer a little more emotionally safe location.